Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Introduction

 \section{Introduction}

-Since the era of \ac{gw} astronomy was opened by the detection of \ac{gw} emitted from the binary black hole coalescence (GW150914) \cite{Abbott:2016blz}, it has entered the stage of a leap to pursuit new perspectives on the structure of the Universe and the evolution of astrophysical objects such as stars and galaxies.
-For more profound understanding and expansion of the knowledge on the Universe, there still exist many challenges to be overcome for \ac{gw} physics and astronomy.
-Much more accurate sky localization for \ac{gw} sources and a much farther range of luminosity distance in \ac{gw} observation require the improved sensitivity of \ac{gw} detectors, overcoming the present limitation of technologies.
+The detection of \ac{gw} emitted from the binary black hole coalescence (GW150914) \cite{Abbott:2016blz} opened the era of \ac{gw} astronomy, which is expected to pursue new perspectives of understanding the structure of the Universe and the evolution of astrophysical objects such as stars and galaxies.
+For a more profound understanding and expansion of the knowledge of the Universe, there still exist many challenges to be overcome for \ac{gw} physics and astronomy.
+Much more accurate sky localization for \ac{gw} sources and a much farther range of luminosity distance in \ac{gw} observation requires the improved sensitivity of \ac{gw} detectors, overcoming the present limitation of technologies.

 Detectors' sensitivity confines the boundary of observations so that the number of \ac{gw} events within the boundary determines the detection rate that can be achieved in the current \ac{gw} detector.
-The currently operating ground-based laser interferometric \ac{gw} detectors such as \ac{ligo}, the Virgo, and the KAGRA have a similar design sensitivity curve with a frequency band of $30-2000Hz$, which is characterized by three main noise sources: photon shot noise by the laser system at high-frequency range, thermal noise by test-mass mirrors at mid-frequency range, and seismic noise by ground vibrations at low-frequency range \cite{TheLIGOScientific:2014jea, TheVirgo:2014hva, Akutsu:2018axf, KAGRA:2013pob}.
+The currently operating ground-based laser interferometric \ac{gw} detectors such as \ac{ligo}, Virgo, and the KAGRA have a similar design sensitivity curve with a frequency band of $30-2000Hz$, which is characterized by three primary noise sources: photon shot noise by the laser system in the high-frequency range, thermal noise by test-mass mirrors in the mid-frequency range, and seismic noise by ground vibrations in the low-frequency range \cite{TheLIGOScientific:2014jea, TheVirgo:2014hva, Akutsu:2018axf, KAGRA:2013pob}.
 Those \ac{gw} detectors are now being operated for detecting \ac{gw} signals and planned for upgrades to improve their sensitivities using many engineering challenges such as cryogenics, quantum squeezed light, and so on.
 Furthermore, next-generation ground-based \ac{gw} detectors with new conceptual designs are now being planned \cite{Punturo:2010zz, Evans:2016mbw}.